 What is a logo? – A logo identifies a business in its simplest form via the use of a mark or icon.

-In the meantime though, if you have a burning question about your brand then feel free to ask us, or you can check out some of our recent brand projects we’ve helped our clients with.
+In the meantime though, if you have a burning question about your brand then feel free to ask us, or you can check out some of the recent brand projects we’ve helped our clients with.